 If you own a rental property, you’ll need to know how to handle and resolve tenant conflicts.
 You will experience both conflicts with tenants directly, and also have to mediate between tenants if you own a multi-family property.
 Tension and fighting between neighbors will be stressful for all parties.
 It pays to be proactive in resolving the issue right away so it doesn’t escalate.
-We are local homebuyers in Georgia and we buy houses in South Fulton Georgia, in any house condition.
+We are local homebuyers in Georgia and we buy houses in South Fulton Georgia (Fulton County), in any house condition.

 Confrontation is not favored by most people, so a quick solution is often welcomed.
 In our latest post, we share our best tips for resolving tenant conflict so both you and your tenants can live peacefully.